wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 ### Create the Vue and Go Directory Structure

-For the sake of simplicity, let's write the REST API and the SPA in the same project, starting with the project directory in the Go workspace.
+For the sake of simplicity, let's create the REST API and SPA in the same project, starting with a project directory in the Go workspace.

 Go projects live inside the directory the environment variable `$GOPATH` points to.
 In order to find the current `$GOPATH` value, run: `go env GOPATH`.
 To learn more about GOPATH, including how to set it yourself, refer to the official [Go documentation](https://github.com/golang/go/wiki/SettingGOPATH) on the topic.